1989Ryan/1989Ryan.github.io/index.md

   As for the cognition part, I am also thinking how to combine the perception systems with reasoning (planning) systems to enhance the overall ability of robots.
 Perception systems are trying to solve two problems: where are we and how much can we know about the environment.
 The reasoning model will use the information obtained by perception system to predict the future situations.
 In this case, I am doing research in risk-sensitive inverse reinforcement learning to deal with the risk situation detection and avoidance, which predicts the risk situation and take precautions by reasoning the current data.
 We are trying to implement it in the vehicle lane-change behaviors.

-  As for the action part, I have good academic performance in control theory and robot control.
+  As for the manipulation part, I have good academic performance in control theory and robot control.
 I have participated in the summer workshop of NUS, and I have built an autonomous robot which powered by control algorithms and computer vision.

 ## Research Experiences

 I have several experiences in robot SLAM, Machine Learning and Computer Vision.
-I am currently focusing on Semantic SLAM.<br/>
+I am currently focusing on state estimation and planning based on MDPs.<br/>

 <center><img src="https://github.com/1989Ryan/Semantic_SLAM/blob/master/real-time.gif?raw=true"/></center>